deep69narayan/css-flipkart-clone/readme.md

 View the project live:- https://css-flipkart-clone-narayan9deep.netlify.app/

-The project is currently not responsive, but I will make try and make it responsive in the future.
+The project is currently not responsive, but I will try and make it responsive in the future.